Skip to main content

 How competitive is the John Locke competition?

 Very competitive.
 In 2025, there were over 63,000 entries from 150+ countries.
-Approximately 15-18% are shortlisted, only ~3% receive High Commendation or above, and just 24-25 students win prizes annually.
+Approximately 15-18% are shortlisted, only ~3% receive High Commendation or above, and only a few dozen category prizes are awarded each year.
 However, even shortlisting or commendation is a significant achievement valued by top universities.

 How does John Locke help with university applications?